Back to All Events

 The intent is not perfection but deepening collective responsibility and expanding our capacity to resist supremacy culture inside our practice and in ourselves.

-The workshop is designed to meet the Washington Department of Health requirement for two hours of health equity continuing education (WAC 246-12-820).
+Unity Collective is joining Shelterwood Collective to host this workshop.
+It’s to meet the Washington Department of Health requirement for two hours of health equity continuing education (WAC 246-12-820).

 Container

-This experience will be hybrid, where you may join us in person at Shelterwood Collective in Pioneer Square, or join in via Zoom.
+This experience will be virtual only.
 Subverting Supremacy Culture in our Practice will take place on two consecutive Fridays: January 23rd and January 30th.
 You have the option to sign up for one or both!

 Exchange